kumarav1nash/Av1nashOnGit.github.io/Infosys/01_Getting Interviewed @ Infosys.md

     • How do HashMap and Hashtable differ?[Hashmap vs Hashtable](obsidian://open?vault=obsidian&file=Infosys%2FHashmap%20vs%20Hashtable)

 - **String Handling:**
     • What is meant by string immutability in Java?
+[String immutability](obsidian://open?vault=obsidian&file=Infosys%2FString%20immutability)
     • How do String, StringBuffer, and StringBuilder differ?

 - **Exception Handling:**